spoelt/SimpsonsQuotes/README.md

 # SimpsonsQuotes
 Android App that displays various quotes from The Simpsons.
-Uses the Simpsons Quotes API by Jason Luboff (https://thesimpsonsquoteapi.glitch.me/)

 Concepts/Topics Learned:
 * MVVM